DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-unit/create-unit.md

 2. Fill in the basic information:

     - Edge Unit Name: A combination of lowercase letters, numbers, hyphens (-), and dots (.), and it should not have consecutive separators.
-It should start and end with a letter or number.
+It should start and end with a letter or number. contains a maximum of 253 characters.
     - Cluster: The cluster where the edge unit control plane runs.
     - KubeEdge Version: A specific version released by the KubeEdge open-source system, used to extend containerized application orchestration capabilities to edge hosts.
 It is built on Kubernetes and provides infrastructure support for network applications.